 Whenever I plant seeds, they end up in a huge clump.
 But when I make seed strips, I have a shot at 1. things might grow in a row.
 2. things might get planted and grow.
-Making seed strips is a good way to get your kids excited for gardening (and they may want to help).
+Making strips is a good way to get your kids excited for gardening (and they may want to help).

 homemade seed strips

-Seed strips are simple to put together.
+The strips are simple to put together.
 You just need seeds, newspaper strips and a mix of flour and water mixed.
 Then when the temperatures are right, you can get you strips and plant your garden quickly.
 You can make organic seed tape (strips) just as easy.

-how you make seed strips/seed tape
+how to make strips/seed tape

 What you’ll need:

 Pour the flour and water into the bowl and mix together.
 It should be kinda like pancake batter consistency, but a little watery.

 Take the newspaper and rip it into long strips.
 Fold them in half long-wise so there is a crease.